akashchendayad/usedcars/README.md

 8. By typing 'http://localhost/usedcars/' into the address bar, the home page will load.

+9. You can log in by using 'akash' as username and password.

 ## REST API in Codeigniter with token based authentication.

 ![url-shortener](img/scrnsht.png)